 After ten years of working with the gods, Kratos was fighting the Hydra in the seas on behalf of Poseidon when he finally grew tired of his endless service.
 He summons Athena, who states that his nightmares will come to an end if he agreed to help Athena defeat Ares, who was personally besieging her most beloved city, Athens, out of jealousy and hatred.
 Kratos agreed on the sole condition that the gods would finally ease his pain and remove his nightmares.
 Thus coming to an agreement, Athena leads Kratos to the war torn Athens and guides him to the Oracle, who tells him that the only way to defeat Ares is with the Pandora's box, an ancient artifact that could grant Kratos the power to defeat a God.
 Pandora's Box contained the evils of the Great War.
 Athena wanted to prevent madness by adding the power of Hope.
 After making his way to the Temple of Pandora, which is chained to the back of the titan Cronos, Kratos overcame many challenges, including escaping from Hades itself after he was killed by Ares.
 Persevering, Kratos finally managed to find Pandora's Box upon Cronos and unleash the power of Hope, allowing him to slay his former master.
 During Ares' death and the opening of the Box, the gods were cursed by the evils of Pandora's Box.
-Distraught that the death of Ares had not stopped his nightmares, Kratos tried to take his own life but was saved by Athena and offered him the position that had just opened up in Olympus, the seat of the God of War and replaced his Blades of Chaos, which had been lost when Ares had died, with almost identical weapons known as Athena's Blades.
+Distraught that the death of Ares had not stopped his nightmares, Kratos tried to take his own life but was saved by Athena who offered him the position that had just opened up in Olympus, the seat of the God of War, and replaced his Blades of Chaos, which had been lost when Ares had died, with almost identical weapons known as Athena's Blades.

 God of War: Ghost of Sparta

 Kratos is not yet a god but was tasked to kill the rest of his family.
 He found his brother, Deimos who was kept in the Domain of Death.
 He and his brother battled Thanatos and Thanatos killed Deimos.
 Kratos is now a god.
-As the new God of War, Kratos looked over the world and whenever there was hatred in man's heart for his fellow man he was there to fuel it.
+As the new God of War, Kratos looked over the world, and whenever there was hatred in man's heart for his fellow man he was there to fuel it.

 God of War II

-Kratos became the new God of War, showing obvious favouritism to the armies of Sparta, leading his brethren to many victories for twelve and a half years.
-As he descended from Olympus to help his army take the city of Rhodes, an enchanted eagle breathed life into the immense statue known as the Colossus of Rhodes, and attempted to steal all of Kratos' godly power.
+Kratos became the new God of War, showing obvious favoritism to the armies of Sparta, leading his brethren to many victories for twelve and a half years.
+As he descended from Olympus to help his army take the city of Rhodes, an enchanted eagle breathed life into the immense statue known as the Colossus of Rhodes and attempted to steal all of Kratos' godly power.
 Although it failed, it still shrunk Kratos to human size.
-Kratos believed it was Athena who had arranged this, after she had warned him not to continue sacking cities for Sparta.
-After fighting the Colossus numerous times and loosing, Kratos was advised by Zeus to use the Sword of Olympus to take down the Colossus.
+Kratos believed it was Athena who had arranged this after she had warned him not to continue sacking cities for Sparta.
+After fighting the Colossus numerous times and losing, Kratos was advised by Zeus to use the Sword of Olympus to take down the Colossus.
 Draining all his godly powers into the sword, Kratos managed to destroy the giant but was left mortal and defenseless, allowing Zeus, who had been the true culprit of the attack on Kratos, disguised as the eagle, to kill him and send him to Hades.
-Betrayed and murdered once again, he was awoken by the voice of Gaia the Titan, as she told him of the only way to defeat the King of the Gods, to go back in time and retrieve the Sword which contained his godly power.
+Betrayed and murdered once again, he was awoken by the voice of Gaia the Titan, as she told him of the only way to defeat the King of the Gods, was to go back in time and retrieve the Sword which contained his godly power.
 After fighting his way out of Hades, Kratos traveled to the Island of the Fates where he fought his way through challenges even more dangerous than those in the Temple of Pandora.
 Ultimately, Kratos killed the three Sisters of Fate, allowing him to go back in time to the moment when he was murdered by Zeus.
-Retaking the sword, he fought Zeus, almost ending his life when Athena suddenly jumped in front of her father and took the mortal blow for him, explaining in her last moments that Zeus was in fact Kratos' father, and that he had always feared that the son would overthrow the father, the same way he had overthrown his own father Cronos.
+Retaking the sword, he fought Zeus, almost ending his life when Athena suddenly jumped in front of her father and took the mortal blow for him, explaining in her last moments that Zeus was in fact Kratos' father and that he had always feared that the son would overthrow the father, the same way he had overthrown his own father Cronos.
 Zeus managed to get away as Athena died, but Kratos, traveling through time once again, soon returned to Mount Olympus with the power of all the Titans by his side, this time vowing to kill each and every God on the mountain.